-Don’t worry though, it’s not the end of the world!
-Did you know that starting from 1 November 2018, you no longer need to buy your electricity at just the regulated SP tariff?
-The Open Electricity Market (OEM) has been progressively launched, based on geographical locations.
+Did you know that as of 1 May 2019, you no longer need to buy your electricity at just the regulated SP tariff?
+The Open Electricity Market (OEM) has been progressively launched from 1 November 2018, based on geographical locations.
 That means you can choose to purchase your electricity from 13 participating electricity retailers, with each offering different plans.
 If you have not heard of OEM, we’re here to make sure you don’t miss out.

 What is OEM and what it means for me?

 OEM is an initiative by the Energy Market Authority (EMA) to enable homeowners and business consumers to purchase electricity from a Retailer with a price plan that best meets their needs.
 Since 2001, EMA has progressively deregulated the retail electricity market to bring about competitive pricing, enhanced services and innovative offers from Retailers.
 But this was only available for business consumers with an average monthly consumption of at least 2,000 kWh up until 1 April 2018, following the soft launch of OEM in Jurong.

 Now that you know what OEM is, you must be wondering: why should I switch?
 Well, for starters, it’s A LOT cheaper.

 Okay, we get that it’s not always about price for some.
 So, here’s a full list of other benefits of switching to a retailer.

 1. Save up to 30% on your electricity bills